Buuchia/CCS_blog/posts/240417_hw_w5_explain.md

    }

 //change path to my image here
-//give file ath to image element, when it's done loading, then img.onload () runs img.src = `/example_hw_5/IMG_7764.JPG`
+//give file path to image element, when it's done loading, then img.onload () runs img.src = `/example_hw_5/IMG_7764.JPG`

 //definine a function that returns a random value between 0 - max, not including the max, no decimal